 Line 30 - Enter estimated tax payments.
-Also enter the amount you paid with Form IT-370-PF, Application for Automatic Extension of Time to File for Partnerships and Fiduciaries.
-In addition, include any amounts paid by or on behalf of the estate or trust based on the sale of real property located in New York State.
-If the amount does not agree with the account statement included in your estimated tax packet, complete Form IT-2105.1, Reconciliation of Estimated Income Tax Account, and fax or mail it immediately to the fax number or address shown in its instructions.
+Also enter the amount you paid with Form IT-370-PF, Application for Automatic Six-Month Extension of Time to File for Partnerships and Fiduciaries.
+Also include any amounts of estimated income tax paid with Form IT-2663, Nonresident Real Property Estimated Income Tax Payment Form, and Form IT-2664, Nonresident Cooperative Unit Estimated Income Tax Payment Form.
+If the amount does not agree with the account statement included in your estimated tax packet, complete Form IT-2106.1, Reconciliation of Estimated Income Tax Account for Fiduciaries, and fax or mail it immediately to the fax number or address shown in its instructions.